 Description

 The TLN-861 Dunsel is a utility module that generates several commonly used signals from an input voltage.
-When patching my synth, I find I constantly require unity gain inverters, adders, subtractors, half/full wave recitifiers, and level shifters.
+When patching my synth, I frequently require unity gain inverters, adders, subtractors, half/full wave recitifiers, and level shifters.
 While it's possible to generate these signals using MOTM-830, Oakley WaveFolder, or Oakley Multimix modules, that's not often the best use of those resources.
 Enter Captain Dunsel to the rescue.

 The Dunsel features two channels (A & B) with the following independant outputs: